evageck/System_Architecture_Diagram.pdf/README.md

 ### Set up the Network DNS Server Requirments
 - In our MAC2, open and start the NAMO application.
 Create a new Host record for capstoneconsulting02.com.
 Click the + to add a new host and put in capstoneconsulting02.com.
 Then set the IP address to `192.168.0.3` since that is the IP address of MAC2 which is designated as the DNS server and hit save.
+- Now go into Web server and change setting to put in DNS IP

 ### 11. Connect the switches to router using ethernat cables
 - Download the application "driver".